omeka/classic-enduser/Plugins/Contribution_3.md

 - *Display Name* is the label for the contribution type - how it will appear on the public side.
 If left blank, the form will use the Item Type name.
 - *Allow File Upload Via Form*: you can choose to allow, require, or disallow.
 If this is set to "required," users will not be able to submit the contribution form without attaching a file.
 - *Elements*: each element appears as a block.
-     - The block is labeled with the Dublin Core element,
+     - The block is labeled with the Dublin Core field name
-     - *Prompt* is like display name, in that it changes the label of the element on the form.
+     - *Prompt* is what appears on the form.
+Use this field to ask question or describe what you seek from users, ie, "Share your story" or "When did you take this photograph?"
      - The *Multiple Rows* checkbox sets whether the entry field on the form has a single row (indicating a short answer) or allows for multiple rows (making it easier for contributors to write paragraphs of text).

 To add an element (question) to the contribution form:
 1. Go to the bottom element block, titled "Add Element".
-1. Select an element from the dropdown list (this will be all the Dublin Core elements as well as all Item Type elements.
+1. Select an element from the dropdown list (this will be all the Dublin Core fields as well as all Item Type elements.
 1. Type a prompt in the Prompt field.
 1. If you want contributors to be able to enter longer blocks of text, click the *Multiple rows* checkbox.
 1. Remember to save changes.